When My Husband Said ‘No’ to Aborting Ou...

 When and how do you get back into physical intimacy with each other after a new baby?
 As the husband, I have learned 3 nonnegotiables for sex after baby.

-1 in 5 women have the higher sex drive.
-But when our husbands decline--or rarely initiate sex--it leaves us thinking, What's wrong with him?
-Or is it me?
+One in five women have the higher sex drive.
+But when our husbands decline—or rarely initiate sex—it leaves us sexually frustrated.

 If Bill Gates Can Drop Off His Kids, So Can...